 Another direction of sparse covariance matrix estimation is to take advantage of matrix decomposition.
-One popular and effective decomposition is the modified Cholesky decomposition (MCD) (Pourahmadi, 1999; Wu and Pourahmadi, 2003; Pourahmadi, Daniels and Park, 2007; Rothman, Levina and Zhu, 2009; Dellaportas and Pourahmadi, 2012; Xue, Ma and Zou, 2012; Rajaratnam and Salzman, 2013).
+One popular and effective decomposition is the modified Cholesky decomposition (MCD) (Pourahmadi, 1999; Wu \& Pourahmadi, 2003; Pourahmadi, Daniels, \& Park, 2007; Rothman, Levina, \& Zhu, 2009; Dellaportas \& Pourahmadi, 2012; Xue, Ma, \& Zou, 2012; Rajaratnam \& Salzman, 2013).
 It assumes that the variables have a natural order based on which the variables can be sequentially orthogonalized to re-parameterize the covariance matrix.
-By imposing certain sparse structures on the Cholesky factor, it can result in certain sparse structure on the estimated covariance matrix.
-For example, Wu and Pourahmadi (2003) proposed a banded estimator of Cholesky factor, which can be obtained by regressing each variable only on its closest $k$ predecessors.
-Bickel and Levina (2008) showed that banding the Cholesky factor can produce a consistent estimator in the operator norm under weak conditions on the covariance matrix.
-Huang et al. (2006) considered to impose an $L_1$ (Lasso) penalty on the entries of the Cholesky factor for estimating the sparse covariance matrix.
-However, the MCD-based approach for estimating covariance matrix depends on the order of variables $X_{1}, \ldots, X_{p}$.
+By imposing certain sparse structures on the Cholesky factor, it results in certain sparse structure on the estimated covariance matrix.
+For example, Huang et al. (2006) considered to impose an $L_1$ (Lasso) penalty on the entries of the Cholesky factor for estimating the sparse covariance matrix.
+Rothman, Levina, \& Zhu (2010) proposed a banded estimator of Cholesky factor, which can be obtained by regressing each variable only on its closest $k$ predecessors.
+However, the MCD-based approach for estimating covariance matrix depends on the order of variables.
 Such an pre-specification on the order of variables may not hold in practice.
-A natural order of variables is often not available or cannot be pre-determined before in many applications such as the gene expression data and stock marketing data.
+A natural order of variables is often not available or cannot be pre-determined in many applications such as the gene expression data and stock marketing data.